slim-template/slim/README.md

     a href="http://#{url}" Goto the #{url}

-The attribute value will be escaped by default.
+The attribute value will be escaped if the option `:escape_quoted_attrs` is set.
 Use == if you want to disable escaping in the attribute.

     a href=="&amp;"